Good Standing Requirements for Licensed Legal Interns

 Refer to Rules 6.1(e) and 4.2

-You are required to maintain enrollment in the law school’s Licensed Legal Internship Program for each semester in which you are utilizing your license (including the summer term).
+You are required to maintain participation in the law school’s Legal Internship Program for each semester in which you are utilizing your license (including the summer term) by timely filing your monthly in-court practice activity reports in Student Services D2L (Assignments Folder: LLI Monthly Activity Reports).